 This book is a tapestry of vast human experience, covering a wide array of challenges including infertility, loss, abuse, mental and physical health issues, suicide, financial stress, divorce, addiction, and more.
 And yet, despite the myriad of trials and accompanying grief, these women exemplify testimonies of faith, resilience, and love.
 As they move through the three phases of a Grief to Growth Mindset (Victim to Survivor to Contributor), I document helpful tools for embracing, moving through, and learning to assist others because of our sorrows.

 For most young children, the concepts of death, funerals, and burials are completely foreign until they are confronted with the loss of a loved one.
 It is important that children have meaningful conversations about these topics with a trusted adult who can guide them through their grief and mentor their healing.
-"Loss for Littles" aims to create a moment of stillness for families to sit down and have essential discussions about loss.
+"Loss for Littles" aims to create a moment of stillness for families to sit down and have essential discussions about loss from their own unique religious experience.

-This book is a tool meant to educate and familiarize children with the various ceremonies and beliefs surrounding death.
+This book is a tool meant to educate and familiarize children with the various burial ceremonies and Christian beliefs surrounding death.
 It may also be utilized to assess what the child understands about death, what questions they may have, and how to give them the necessary support to help them comprehend and manage their grief.
-Although children may be little, their emotions are big and deserve to be acknowledged and respected.